 - Decreased facial or body hair or other signs of a chromosomal or hormonal abnormality

 - A lower than normal sperm count (fewer than 15 million sperm per milliliter of semen or a total sperm count of less than 39 million per ejaculate)

 See a doctor if you have been unable to conceive a child after a year of regular, unprotected intercourse or sooner if you have any of the following:

-- Have pain, discomfort, a lump or swelling in the testicle area
+- Pain, discomfort, a lump or swelling in the testicle area

-- Have a history of testicle, prostate or sexual problems
+- A history of testicle, prostate or sexual problems

 Male fertility is a complex process.
 To get your partner pregnant, the following must occur: